ButterWatt/G240WF-Dump/README.md

  - Short Pin 4 (GND) to Pin 6 (SCLK) of the SPI NAND when `BMT & BBT Init Success` shows up
  - Press a key if terminal shows `Press any key in 3 secs to enter boot command mode.`
  - If the terminal shows `bldr> `, you're in.
 Restart the process in case something else appears.
-# Enable shell - Instructiom
+# Enable shell - Instruction
  - Find device's SPI NAND
  - Short Pin 4 (GND) to Pin 6 (SCLK) of the SPI NAND for a brief moment when `BMT & BBT Init Success` shows up
  - Wait for boot command prompt to timeout (*Please, do not press any keys at this point or it will enter u-boot*)